 The Li Ka Shing Knowledge Institute at St. Michael’s Hospital

-The knowledge translation methodologies and population health research of the Li Ka Shing Knowledge Institute helps the Centre translate discovery about the role of children’s nutrition into new models of social and health care, and make recommendations for health care policy and clinical practice reform.
+The knowledge translation methodologies and population health research of the Li Ka Shing Knowledge Institute helps the Lawson Centre translate discovery about the role of children’s nutrition into new models of social and health care, and make recommendations for health care policy and clinical practice reform.

 The Institute brings together researchers in the health, education, and social sciences.
 Their mission is to understand how genetic and environmental factors interact during the first 2,000 days of life and impact an individual’s overall health and susceptibility to disease throughout life.
-Our Centre is a children’s nutrition node within the Institute’s network.
+The Lawson Centre is a children’s nutrition node within the Institute’s network.
 Together, we explore environmental influences that foster healthy fetal and neonatal development, as well as those which predispose individuals to enter specific disease trajectories.

 With 225 principal investigators and over 1,000 trainees, SickKids Research Institute is Canada’s largest hospital-based, child health research institution.
 Nearly all of SickKids' clinical researchers are appointed by the Department of Paediatrics, with a large number cross-appointed with the other two lead departments.